Commentary on Revelation (covers all chapters from 1 thru 22, including Introduction)

-Christians who have a premillennial view of Revelation, have to realize that this is not an Old Testament book, nor is it about the nation of Israel.
+Those who have a Dispensational view of Revelation, have to realize that this is not an Old Testament book, nor is it about the nation of Israel.
 It doesn’t complete the OT, nor does it complete the ethnic nation of Israel.
-But that’s essentially how premillennialists look at this book.
+But that’s essentially how Dispensationalists approach this book.
 What should be obvious to all students of the Bible is that this is a New Testament book that is every bit about the Church as the other 26 books of the NT.
+Especially considering that Jesus Himself addresses His Church in the beginning of this book.
+He’s not addressing the nation of Israel.
+Therefore, is it not completely reasonable that this book is a message to His Church and about His Church?
+Sure it is!
 Of course, in the four Gospels, that was a time of transition from the OT to the NT, from Old Covenant to New Covenant, which paved the way for the Christian era.
 By Pentecost, that transition was complete.
 With the destruction of Jerusalem in AD 70, that was the exclamation point!
 Thus the Church of Christ is in view in all 27 books of the NT.

 Does it not make better sense to interpret this book the same way we do the other NT books?
-Of course it does.
+It’s a reasonable conclusion.
 Therefore, the book of Revelation has to be interpreted with a NT understanding.
 When studying any book of the NT, the principle interpretation must come from the rest of the NT.
 The book of Revelation is no different.
 The primary avenue for interpreting this book, must come by way of the NT.
 In other words, it must be interpreted with the teachings of the NT in view.
 It’s only when we follow that approach that a correct understanding of this book will emerge.
 If we approach Revelation as though it’s a completion of the OT, a completion of OT Israel, a disastrous interpretation is sure to follow.